iamhitarth/hitarthsharma.com/src/posts/2019-02-09--what-makes-us-tick/index.md

 Think about it - the pleasure of making more money, buying a better phone, traveling to new places, providing for your family, feeling successful.
 That's what a lot of us are working for.

-The pain of not being able to pay your bills, being perceived as a failure, being mocked by your peers, feeling like a failure.
+The pain of not being able to pay your bills, having broken relationships, being mocked by your peers, feeling like a failure.
 These are the things that we work to avoid.

 Everything we do is driven by pain or pleasure.
 That is the **Pain Pleasure principle**.